xaviervia/redux-haiku/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(deleteInServer)
 ```

+redux-haiku will make sure that the Subscriber functions (`putInServer`, `deleteInServer`) _don't even get called_ if the `mapStateToProps` returns `undefined`.
+That plus the fact that the state diff is done in a small fraction of it more or less guarantees that the resulting implementation will remain performant.

 You can try it yourself in the `example` (TODO.
 Also provide some sort of live example with localStorage as side-effect instead of REST so it can be run completely local in the browser).

 Finally, the integration as it's done in the store setup: